awesomephant/blog/posts/2020-03-01-laser-acrylic.md

 This process seems to be pretty much unusable for type - the letters are blurry, with visible artifacts of the lasers' movement.
 If the type is big enough, cutting it out of acrylic produces much better results.

 Multi-colour work is also possible.
 I'm using the laser cutter to mark the locations of the mounting screws in the top MDF plate, and pre-drilling them into the base so the two plates sit in roughly the same location.
 Then I'm using the lays on the press to fine-adjust.

+[^1]: There seems to be a growing scene around the photo-polymer plate process.
+There is a whole book on it.
+From what I understand, this is also the process that Erik Spiekerman uses at p89 in Berlin to print entire books.
+They also have some kind of home-built plate maker.
+There isn't much information about it available, but it basically looks like an x/y plotter with a UV light attached to it